- Account Types

 New CS employees (faculty, staff, postdocs) who are within three weeks of starting must wait until we receive notice from OIT that an HR-requested OIT NetID has been assigned.
 We will then contact the new user and create the CS NetID.

-New faculty members who have postponed their start date by more than three weeks can request an account by contacting CS Staff.
-We will then request an OIT NetID for the new user.
-Upon approval, we will then create the corresponding CS NetID.
+New faculty members who have postponed their start date by more than three weeks can request an account by contacting the Department Manager.

 The "three week" cutoff is to avoid a race condition where both HR and CS request an OIT NetID for the same person.